 5. World-Class Shopping, Dining, & Golf

 Over 12,000 households of millionaires own homes in Marco Island and Naples.
 This means you can expect nothing less than the best amenities in the area.

 When you need a break from the hot sun, you'll find plenty of luxury boutiques, art galleries, and outlet malls.
-There's an endless variety of casual and dining options too (our favorites are here).
-Be sure to try the stone crabs if they're in season!
+There's an endless variety of casual and fine dining options too.
+Be sure to try the stone crabs, when they're in season!